 How to trade marijuana stocks?

 There is no single best strategy to trade marijuana stocks (as to any other exchange-traded asset).
 Over the course of several years the marijuana industry has turned from an illegal activity into a multibillion-dollar business.
-Knowing when to buy and sell stocks of the respective companies can yield impressive results.
+Knowing when to buy and sell CFDs on stocks of the respective companies can yield impressive results.

 Remember that despite all the hype surrounding it, marijuana still has a lot in common with less fancy commodities.
-Droughts and downpours can, and mostly certainly will, influence the supply and the market price of marijuana.
+Droughts and downpours can, and most certainly will, influence the supply and the market price of marijuana.
 Poor crops generally translate into lower stock prices.
 Seasonality also comes into play, as it does with corn and potatoes.

 Other factors, such as management initiatives, buybacks and cost-cutting programs have a direct influence on the stock price, as well.
 After all, from the market’s point of view, marijuana manufacturers are just companies selling their products.
 The more money they make, the higher their stock prices will climb, and vice versa.
 Inability to deliver tangible results will lead to a contraction in the market cap.